Installing Gloo Gateway Enterprise

 Verify the installation or update

 Verify the glooctl CLI is installed and running the appropriate version.
 In the output, the Client is your local version.
-The Server is the version that runs in your cluster, and is undefined if Gloo Edge is not installed yet.
+The Server is the version that runs in your cluster, and is undefined if Gloo Gateway is not installed yet.

 glooctl version

-Installing Gloo Edge Enterprise on Kubernetes
+Installing Gloo Gateway Enterprise on Kubernetes

 Installing on Kubernetes with glooctl